| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 The default directory for temporary files is controlled by the variable

-.
+temporary-file-directory.
 This variable gives the user a uniform way

 to specify the directory for all temporary files.
 Some programs use

-instead, if that is non-nil
+small-temporary-file-directory instead, if that is non-nil.

 To use it, you should expand the prefix against the proper directory before

-calling make-temp-file
+calling make-temp-file.

-In older Emacs versions where make-temp-file
+In older Emacs versions where make-temp-file does not exist, you

-should use make-temp-name
+should use make-temp-name instead:

 This function generates a string that can be used as a unique file name.